-3 Selecting the orders of model
+4 Selecting the orders of model

 After differencing the time series, we have to identify the order of autoregressive process AR(p)and order of moving average process MA(q) and seasonal orders P and Q. There are various methods and criteria for selecting the orders of an ARMA or an SARIMA model.
 The sample ACF and the sample partial correlation function (PACF) can provide powerful tools to this.
-The traditional method consists in comparing the observed patterns the sample autocorrelation and of partial autocorrelation functions with the theoretical autocorrelation and partial autocorrelation function patterns.
+The traditional method consists in comparing the observed patterns sample autocorrelation of the and partial autocorrelation functions with the theoretical autocorrelation and partial autocorrelation function patterns.
 These theoretical patterns are shown in Tab 2.